davep/davep.github.com/content/posts/2019/2019-12-01-being-phony-and-lispy-regular-expressions.md

 back](https://marmelab.com/blog/2016/02/29/auto-documented-makefile.html)).

 In most cases the targets aren't real targets.
 That's to say, they don't build the thing they're called.
-They are [phony targets](https://www.gnu.org/software/make/manual/html_node/Phony-Targets.html).
+They are [PHONY targets](https://www.gnu.org/software/make/manual/html_node/Phony-Targets.html).
 So, as makes sense, I make a point of marking them all as such.
 I follow the convention that has the `.PHONY` marker appear on the line before the